 HRI does not have a fixed life, but shareholders are offered a continuation vote every three years.
-The next continuation vote is scheduled for the trust's AGM in April 2025.
+The next continuation vote is scheduled for the trust's annual general meeting (AGM) in April 2025.

 Board

 HRI's board has undergone a modest refresh during the last couple of years and its size has expanded from four to six directors.